arselzer/node-bluetooth-utils/README.md

 This is part of a little project, which will attempt to demonstrate security considerations to using Bluetooth.

-I didn't find any other node.js libraries that did the same, so I'm creating it myself.
+I didn't find any other node.js libraries that had what I wanted, so I'm creating one myself.
-This could possibly branch off as another project.
+The logger/confifǵuration part could branch off as a standalone library.

+Also, this could be a easy-to-use commandline utility.

+You could use this in a nice Bluetooth scanning web interface.

 Status
 ========

-Working on hciconfig -> JS Obj parser.
+Need to improve hciconfig -> JS Obj parser.

+Implement the scanning.

+Do even more (maybe).